wiafesolomon/example-repo/README.md

 # Example Repository
-This is a samle repo, hello world!
+This is a samle repo, hello, coders!

+This is a second change.